microsoft/pyright/docs/configuration.md

 **reportPropertyTypeMismatch** [boolean or string, optional]: Generate or suppress diagnostics for properties where the type of the value passed to the setter is not assignable to the value returned by the getter.
 Such mismatches violate the intended use of properties, which are meant to act like variables.
 The default value for this setting is 'error'.

+**reportFunctionMemberAccess** [boolean or string, optional]: Generate or suppress diagnostics for non-standard member accesses for functions.
+The default value for this setting is 'none'.

 **reportMissingImports** [boolean or string, optional]: Generate or suppress diagnostics for imports that have no corresponding imported python file or type stub file.
 The default value for this setting is 'none', although pyright can do a much better job of static type checking if type stub files are provided for all imports.

 **reportMissingModuleSource** [boolean or string, optional]: Generate or suppress diagnostics for imports that have no corresponding source file.
 This happens when a type stub is found, but the module source file was not found, indicating that the code may fail at runtime when using this execution environment.
 Type checking will be done using the type stub.
 The default value for this setting is 'warning'.